 Many teams have purchased custom domain names for their websites and they want to use them with their SwimTopia websites.
-As we wrote in our blog post announcing our Enhanced Custom Domain support, supporting custom domain names while providing a high level of security has usually required making some trade-offs.
+As we wrote in our blog post regarding our Enhanced Custom Domain support, supporting custom domain names while providing a high level of security has usually required making some trade-offs.

-What is CloudFlare?
+What is Cloudflare?

-CloudFlare is a terrific online service that protects and accelerates websites, including many well known sites like Etsy, Reddit, Yelp and Salesforce.com.
-Configuring your SwimTopia site to work with CloudFlare will not only enable you to use a custom domain name, but should make your site faster and provide insightful analytics and an additional layer of protection against denial-of-service and other threats sometimes faced by websites.
+Cloudflare is a terrific online service that protects and accelerates websites, including many well-known sites like Etsy, Reddit, Yelp and Salesforce.com.
+Configuring your SwimTopia site to work with Cloudflare will not only enable you to use a custom domain name, but should make your site faster and provide insightful analytics and an additional layer of protection against denial-of-service and other threats sometimes faced by websites.

-CloudFlare works by managing the DNS service for your website.
+Cloudflare works by managing the DNS service for your website.
 The DNS service they provide is world-class with a global network of data centers and an easy-to-use administrative interface.
-Switching your DNS service to CloudFlare does require some configuration changes at your domain registrar (typically a company like Namecheap, Hover, GoDaddy or Register.com) but does not require you transfer your domain name.
+Switching your DNS service to Cloudflare does require some configuration changes at your domain registrar (typically a company like Namecheap, Hover, GoDaddy or Register.com) but does not require you transfer your domain name.

-Step 1: Buy a Domain Name
+➧ Step 1: Buy a Domain Name